Extending simple monotone drawings: Introduction

 \section{Introduction}

-Given $k\ge 1$, a finite set $\mathcal{A}$ of simple curves in the plane is called an \emph{arrangement of \mbox{$k$-strings}} if every pair of the curves of $\mathcal{A}$ intersects at most $k$-times, and every intersection point is a proper crossing or a common endpoint.
+Given $k\ge 1$, a finite set $\mathcal{A}$ of simple curves in the plane is called an \emph{arrangement of \mbox{$k$-strings}} if every pair of the curves of $\mathcal{A}$ intersects at most $k$ times, and every intersection point is either a proper crossing or an endpoint of at least one of the curves of the intersecting pair.
+Multiple $k$-strings can intersect at a~common point, an endpoint of one curve can lie on another, but two curves cannot touch in their inner points.
 An arrangement of $1$-strings is also called an \emph{arrangement of pseudosegments}, and each curve in the arrangement is called a \emph{pseudosegment}.
 In this paper, we represent simple curves as subsets of the plane (or another surface) that are homeomorphic images of a closed interval.
+When necessary, we also specify one endpoint of a curve as the starting point to introduce an orientation to the curve.

 A simple curve $\gamma$ in the plane is \emph{$x$-monotone}, shortly \emph{monotone}, if $\gamma$ intersects every line parallel to the $y$-axis at most once.